sait-lab/devops/Ansible Demo.md

 ### Introduction

-This demo setup includes one AlmaLinux 9.5 serving as the Ansible control node and two Ubuntu 24.04.02 LTS instances as the managed nodes.
+This demo setup includes one Ubuntu 24.04.02 LTS instance serving as the Ansible control node and two Ubuntu 24.04.02 LTS instances as the managed nodes.

 > [!IMPORTANT]
 > This demonstration assumes you are familiar with SSH key-based authentication.